pachyderm/pachyderm/doc/docs/master/reference/pipeline_spec.md

 ### Sidecar Resource Limits (optional)

-`sidecar_resource_limits` determines the upper threshold of resources allocated to the sidecar, init, or storage containers.
-You can also set the init container limit to the user container limit.
+`sidecar_resource_limits` determines the upper threshold of resources allocated to the sidecar containers.

 This field can be useful in deployments where Kubernetes automatically applies resource limits to containers, which might conflict with Pachyderm